-Associate Professor Blair A. Rowley, Ph.D., Chairperson Professors: Ayoub, Portnoy, Ramsey Associate Professor: Jarzembski Assistant Professors: Anderson, Cameron programs.
+Associate Professor Blair A. Rowley, Ph.D., Chairperson Professors: Ayoub, Portnoy, Ramsey Associate Professor: Jarzembski Assistant Professors: Anderson, Cameron

-Study leading to the Master of Engineering (Biomedical option with special permission) and Doctor of Philosophy degrees is offered in cooperation with the College of Engineering of Texas Tech University through their interdisciplinary study
+Study leading to the Master of Engineering (Biomedical option with special permission) and Doctor of Philosophy degrees is offered in cooperation with the College of Engineering of Texas Tech University through their interdisciplinary study programs.

-The courses listed below currently are offered by the School Medicine faculty, but are subject revision as the interdisciplinary rogram undergoes further development.
-In addition, study rograms utilize courses offered in the various departments of the College of Engineering.
+The courses listed below currently are offered by the School of Medicine faculty, but are subject to revision as the interdisciplinary program undergoes further development.
+In addition, study programs utilize courses offered in the various departments of the College of Engineering.

-ME 5101, 5201, 5301-Selected Topics in medical Engineering:-The material covered may vary from semester to emester.
+BME 5101, 5201, 5301-Selected Topics in Biomedical Engineering:-The material covered may vary from semester to semester.
 These courses may be repeated for credit if different topics are covered for each registration.

-ME 5302-Function and Structure of the uman Body for Biomedical Engineers 1:

-s course introduces the basic micro and acro units of the human body.

-omedical Engineering principles, natomy, and physiology of cells, tissues, keletal system, muscular system and the ervous system are presented.
-Emphasis the gross structure of the body and the nervous system including senses rovides a background for continued udy in statics and kinematics of the ody and nervous system response and ntrol.
+BME 5302-Function and Structure of the Human Body for Biomedical Engineers I: This course introduces the basic micro and macro units of the human body.
+Biomedical Engineering principles, anatomy, and physiology of cells, tissues, skeletal system, muscular system and the nervous system are presented.
+Emphasis on the gross structure of the body and he nervous system including senses provides a background for continued study in statics and kinematics of the body and nervous system response and control.

-ME 5303-Function and Structure of the

-rerequisite: Function and Structure of the Human Body for Biomedical Engineers This course presents six major systems of the human body: Cardiovascular espiration, Regulation of Fluids, gestion, Endocrines, and Reproduction. omedical Engineering principles, natomy and Physiology are presented.
-Methods of testing and modeling body stems along with physiological functions and anatomical structure provide a basis application of engineering analysis in the study of body functions, nstrumentation design, and application supportive electro-mechanical devices.

-8 / ME 5304-Systems Analysis in omedicine: This course presents a number of analytical methods which are very useful in advanced study of wing systems.
+BME 5303-Function and Structure of the Human Body for Biomedical Engineers II: Prerequisite: Function and Structure of the Human Body for Biomedical Engineers This course presents six major systems of the human body: Cardiovascular espiration, Regulation of Fluids, Digestion, Endocrines, and Reproduction.
+Biomedical Engineering principles, Anatomy and Physiology are presented.
+Methods of testing and modeling body systems along with physiological functions and anatomical structure provide a basis or application of engineering analysis in the study of body functions, instrumentation design, and application of supportive electro-mechanical devices.
+BME 5304-Systems Analysis in Biomedicine: This course presents a number of analytical methods which are very useful in advanced study of ing systems.
 No advanced mathematics are required.
-Using realistic et simple physiological examples analysis methods are developed in models and analogs, system properties of resistance and storage, step response, transfer functions, impedance, periodic signals, transient oscillations, resonance, and feedback.

-BME 5305-Concepts of Biomedical Engineering: An introduction to the basic concepts of biomedical engineering including bioengineering, clinical engineering, medical engineering.
-The following subjects are treated: research, product development, legal implications, documentation, an introduction to physiological systems, and clinical instruments in common use.
+Using realistic et simple physiological examples analysis methods are developed in models and analogs, system properties of resistance and storage, step response, ransfer functions, impedance, periodic signals, transient oscillations, resonance, and feedback.
+BME 5305-Concepts of Biomedical Engineering: An introduction to the basic concepts of biomedical engineering ncluding bioengineering, clinical engineering, medical engineering.
+The ollowing subjects are treated: research, product development, legal implications, ocumentation, an introduction to physiological systems, and clinical nstruments in common use.

-BME 5306-Health Care Delivery Systems: Specific requirements of health care delivery systems in the physician's office, clinic, hospital, medical center, and emergency care are covered.
-Included are analysis of intensive care, automated data collection and analysis, data base use in diagnosis, multiphasic screening, laboratory systems, use of computers, communication, and systems concepts.
+BME 5306-Health Care Delivery Systems: Specific requirements of health care delivery systems in the physician's office, qunic, hospital, medical center, and emergency care are covered.
+Included are analysis of intensive care, automated data collection and analysis, data base use in diagnosis, multiphasic screening, aboratory systems, use of computers, communication, and systems concepts.
+BME 5309-Modeling of Living Systems: An introduction to the theory and application of modeling techniques to iving systems will be presented.
+Current methods of mathematical modeling ncluding model formulation and solution sell be discussed.

-communication, and systems concepts.

-BME 5309-Modeling of Living Systems: An introduction to the theory and application of modeling techniques to living systems will be presented.
-Current methods of mathematical modeling including model formulation and solution will be discussed.
 Methods of testing, normalizing, and verifying mathematical models using experiments will be presented.
 Students will be required to successfully complete a project using mathematical modeling to analyze a physiological system.

 BME 6301-Bioelectric Phenomena: The objective of this course is to introduce graduate students with backgrounds in the physical sciences and engineering to the electrical behavior of nerve and muscle using mathematical techniques to provide a quantitative basis for observed phenomena.
 The material presented covers electrode theory; membrane structure and phenomena; propagated action potential and electrocardiography.
-BME 731-Research (3): Prerequisite:

-Admission to doctoral study and consent of the instructor.
+BME 731-Research (3): Prerequisite: Admission to doctoral study and consent of the instructor.
 May be repeated for credit.